ShenoudaGergis/dino-game/README.md

-# dino-game
+## dino-game
-Dino game written in JavaScript and HTML5 Canvas
+Responsive dino game written in JavaScript and HTML5 Canvas